 As I’ve written before, we may need to change our thinking about retirement to make the most of it.
 Here are two shifts in thinking about retirement I consider very important:

 - Don’t confuse ‘employment’ and ‘work’: Our notions of retirement are mostly about leaving employment.
-Today, when 60 is the new 40 (or so I’ve been told), and building on the opportunities that technology affords, there is no reason to stop working even after leaving employment.
+Today, when 60 is the new 40 (or so I’ve been told) and building on the opportunities that technology affords, there is no reason to stop working even after leaving employment.
 And working means income; usually.

 - Don’t confuse ‘pension’ and ‘income’: When we grow older, we need income to sustain the life we choose.
 Building a pension is only one way to generate this income and ‘pension’ is only one financial avenue for retirement.
-Start thinking of other stream of income.
+Start thinking of other streams of income.

 Now that you know how to estimate how much money you need to retire comfortably let me tell you our number.